 ‘Oh, I love curry!’
 I exclaimed on day one; a fresh faced and naive newbie to India’s culinary scene.

 Flash forward thirty days and I was sobbing and gagging into my scarf at the very notion of one more paneer tikka.

 Still, at least you can experiment between regions.
-North India is more of what I was expecting – curries, rice, samosas etc. It’s true that a lot of our western curry dishes are adapted to suit our taste buds – we rarely saw kormas, and meat dishes were few and far between.
-Instead we noticed a focus on veggie dishes including paneer cheese and lots of spinach sauces, known as ‘palak’.
+North India is more of what I was expecting – curries, rice, and samosas.
+It’s true that a lot of our western curry dishes are adapted to suit our taste buds – we rarely saw kormas, and meat dishes were few and far between.
+Instead we noticed a focus on veggie dishes including paneer cheese and lots of spinach sauces known as ‘palak’.

 Down in Southern India’s Kerala we quickly became accustomed to the very different style of cooking.
 ‘Dosa’ refers to thin, crispy pancake-like shells with a mix of dips: usually mango chutney, cottage-style cheese and spicy sauces.
-We also saw a lot of seafood, often served up on banana leaves.
-Curries were still present but tended to feature coconutty flavours and generally lighter sauces than the heavy, northern flavours.
+We also saw an abundance seafood, often served up on banana leaves.
+Curries were still present but tended to feature coconutty flavours and lighter sauces.

 To survive and love India you’ll need to develop a taste for spice and a preference for veggie dishes.
 Due to a lack of power, fridges and general sanitation issues, plus the religious issues (cows are considered holy and not used for food), meat is generally a lot less popular than at home.

 I don’t need to elaborate here.
 India opened our minds in ways we never knew possible and the same applied to our bowels.